coenttb/swift-logic-operators/README.md

 - Logical XNOR (`^!?`) for optional Booleans
 - Logical NOT (`!?`) for optional Booleans
 - Equality (`==?`) and Inequality (`!=?`) comparisons for optional values
-- Map, FlatMap, and Filter functions for optional values

 ## Installation